cubesatlab/cubedos/samples/BBB/README.md

 BBB Demo
 ========

-This folder contains a CubedOS demonstration program consisting of two modules that trade messages back and forth (mutual echo server/client modules).
-This is effectively the "Hello, World" program of message passing systems.
+This folder contains a CubedOS demonstration program for the BeagleBone Black.
+It is a copy of the echo client/server demo, except using the BBB as the target system.

-This program is intended to be compiled for the BeagleBone Black.